Chris Morgan (politician): North Tyneside Council

 Following the passage of the Local Government Act 2000, a referendum was held in North Tyneside on whether to introduce a directly elected mayor.
 The referendum was held on 18 October 2001 and voters approved the creation of the post by a margin of 58% to 42%.
-In the election that followed Morgan was the Conservative Party candidate and would go on to beat his Labour opponent and Deputy Leader of the Council, Eddie Darke.
+In the election that followed Morgan was the Conservative Party candidate and would go on to beat his Labour opponent and Deputy Leader of the council, Eddie Darke.
 Morgan's victory ended Labour's nearly thirty year control of North Tyneside Council.

 In March 2003, Morgan was arrested over the alleged indecent assault of a 15-year-old girl.
 On 17 April 2003 Morgan was again arrested, this time on charges related to child pornography.
 The following day Morgan resigned as Mayor of North Tyneside saying he wanted to fight full time to clear his name over the child pornography and indecent assault allegations against him.
 The Deputy Mayor, Cllr Lawrence Goveas took on the mayor's responsibilities until a by-election was held to replace Morgan.

 He was later brought to trial on the child pornography charges.
 The jury at Kingston upon Hull Crown Court found him not guilty of all charges in September 2004.

-He was later convicted of sharing indecent images of children in 2019

 The by-election that was held to replace Morgan was won by the Conservative Party candidate Linda Arkley.
-Arkley had served in Morgan's Cabinet as the member for Health and Social Services.
+Arkley had served in Morgan's cabinet as the member for health and social services.

 After North Tyneside Council

 In October 2004, after being cleared of all charges, Morgan expressed a desire to return to front-line politics one day, yet said he would concentrate on rebuilding his career first.
-Morgan became active in Party politics again in 2005 as the Campaign Manager for both Linda Arkley and the Conservative candidate for Tynemouth constituency in the 2005 General election.
+Morgan became active in party politics again in 2005 as the campaign manager for both Linda Arkley and the Conservative candidate for Tynemouth constituency in the 2005 General election.
 During this time the Labour Party alleged that Morgan was still 'pulling the strings' on Arkley's proposed budget.